stanfordmlgroup/CheXbert/README.md

 python bert_tokenizer.py -d={path to train/dev reports csv} -o={path to output list}
 ```

-After having saved the tokenized report impressions lists for the train and dev sets, you can run training as follows:
+After having saved the tokenized report impressions lists for the train and dev sets, you can run training as follows.
+You can modify the batch size or learning rate in ```constants.py```

 ```
 python run_bert.py --train_csv={path to train reports csv} --dev_csv={path to dev reports csv} --train_imp_list={path to train impressions list} --dev_imp_list={path to dev impressions list} --output_dir={path to checkpoint saving directory}